SixLabors/docs/articles/imagesharp.web/gettingstarted.md

 That default configuration is intentionally opinionated for web output.
 Processed JPEGs use quality `75` with progressive, interleaved `YCbCrRatio420` encoding, processed PNGs use `BestCompression` with adaptive filtering, and processed WebP output uses quality `75` with `BestQuality` encoding method.

+The default command path is opinionated too: ImageSharp.Web transparently adds `autoorient=true` unless the request already contains an `autoorient` value.
+That means processed output is EXIF-normalized by default, which is especially important for WebP delivery where browser orientation support is inconsistent.

 When you keep the default middleware configuration and do not return custom [`DecoderOptions`](xref:SixLabors.ImageSharp.Formats.DecoderOptions) from [`OnBeforeLoadAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnBeforeLoadAsync), the middleware also decodes with [`ColorProfileHandling.Convert`](xref:SixLabors.ImageSharp.Formats.ColorProfileHandling.Convert).
 That normalizes embedded ICC profiles for web-oriented re-encoding instead of blindly carrying source color encodings through the pipeline.

 If you later replace [`ImageSharpMiddlewareOptions.Configuration`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.Configuration), you also replace those encoder defaults.
-See [Configuration and Pipeline](configuration.md) for the details and the explicit ICC-profile override pattern.
+If you replace [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync), you replace the default auto-orientation injection unless you explicitly preserve it.
+See [Configuration and Pipeline](configuration.md) for both patterns.

 ## A Useful Default Mental Model

-With the default [`PhysicalFileSystemProvider`](xref:SixLabors.ImageSharp.Web.Providers.PhysicalFileSystemProvider), plain file requests still fall through to static files because it uses [`ProcessingBehavior.CommandOnly`](xref:SixLabors.ImageSharp.Web.Providers.ProcessingBehavior.CommandOnly).
-That means:
+With the default [`PhysicalFileSystemProvider`](xref:SixLabors.ImageSharp.Web.Providers.PhysicalFileSystemProvider), the provider itself still uses [`ProcessingBehavior.CommandOnly`](xref:SixLabors.ImageSharp.Web.Providers.ProcessingBehavior.CommandOnly), but the default middleware callback inserts `autoorient=true` when no `autoorient` command is present.
+In practice that means:

-- `/images/photo.jpg` is served by ASP.NET Core static files.
+- `/images/photo.jpg` is intercepted, auto-oriented, cached, and served by ImageSharp.Web.
-- `/images/photo.jpg?width=400` is intercepted and processed by ImageSharp.Web.
+- `/images/photo.jpg?width=400` is also intercepted and processed by ImageSharp.Web.

-This is usually the behavior you want for local images because it keeps the unmodified path fast and predictable.
+That default favors display correctness over passthrough behavior, especially for formats such as WebP where browser EXIF-orientation support is unreliable.

+If you want passthrough behavior that only processes URLs that already contain commands, you must replace [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync) or otherwise bypass the middleware for those paths. `ProcessingBehavior.CommandOnly` by itself is not enough while the default auto-orientation callback is active.

 ## Configure the Physical Provider and Cache